 Strata Title Ownership is the most secure form of occupation with the added benefit of body corporate membership, granting certain rights to contribute to the management of the retirement village.
 The downside to this approach is a higher cost of entry due to stamp duty on the purchase, however, the advantage is accruing capital gains on the property as the market further matures.

 At Kruger Law, we always recommend seeking the advice of an experienced lawyer whilst reviewing alternative retirement villages and certainly prior to signing any documents regarding occupation.
 We can also assist you with interpreting the Retirement Villages Act 1999 and can provide you with a full understanding of your legal position.

-Contact us to find out more or to arrange a consultation with an experienced retirement property lawyer on the Sunshine Coast.
+Please contact us on 07 5443 9600 to find out more or to arrange a consultation with an experienced retirement property lawyer on the Sunshine Coast.